 In the U. S., while solar and wind are already the least-cost forms of energy for much of the country, this calculation does not take into account a price on carbon (Figure 3a).
 If we include those costs at the California level of $20/ton of CO2 emissions, the map changes significantly, with solar gaining at the expense of natural gas (Figure 3b).
 And if we move further, to including a Social Cost of Carbon, currently estimated at roughly $50/tCO2, the map transforms further (Figure 3c).

-Of course a range of perspectives exist on how best to implement, and of course to allocate or rebate a price on carbon, and the while the radical restructuring of energy costs we have seen already barely require this component, it is most assuredly coming in some form, and likely to everyone, everywhere.
+Of course a range of perspectives exists on how best to implement, and to allocate or rebate a price on carbon.
+While the radical restructuring of energy costs we have seen already barely require this component, it is most assuredly coming in some form, and likely to everyone, everywhere.

-Consistently across all of these cases a decade or so is needed for the transition if technology choices were coordinated and optimized by a central planning agency such as the Federal Energy Regulatory Commission, or as we are more accustomed to thinking, in a nation such as China with a stronger central planning and regulatory apparatus.
+Consistently across all of these cases a decade or so is needed for the transition if technology choices were coordinated and optimized by a central planning agency such as the Federal Energy Regulatory Commission, or as we are more accustomed to thinking, like a nation such as China, with a stronger central planning and regulatory apparatus.

-All of this leads us to the present and the COVID-19 crisis, and the emergence of the social re-awakening around Black Lives Matter and the systematic discrimination against people of color in the U.S., and worldwide.
+All of this leads to the present: the COVID-19 crisis and the emergence of the social re-awakening around Black Lives Matter and the systematic discrimination against people of color in the U.S., and worldwide.
 These colliding crises open the door for a peak in carbon emission far earlier than many “experts” predicted.

-First the unprecedented drop in energy use that accompanied the first wave of responses to COVID has been eye-opening.
-In a series of papers (Zhu et al. 2020) and an open-access data website, https://carbonmonitor.org, myself and a number of colleagues led by a team at Tsinghua University, the University of California, Irvine, and the Laboratoire des Sciences du Climat et de l’Environnement (LSCE) where we track and update in verified and open access format the changes in carbon emissions worldwide and nation by nation (Figures 4 & 5).
+First, the unprecedented drop in energy use that accompanied the first wave of responses to COVID has been eye-opening.
+In a series of papers (Zhu et al. 2020) and an open-access data website, https://carbonmonitor.org, myself and a number of colleagues, led by a team at Tsinghua University, the University of California, Irvine, and the Laboratoire des Sciences du Climat et de l’Environnement (LSCE), tracked and updated in verified and open access format the changes in carbon emissions worldwide and nation by nation (Figures 4 & 5).
 The data are dramatic.
-Emissions both fell rapidly and consistently, and as policies relaxed, emissions role as nations rebounded, in many cases with stimulus/subsidy packages that rewarded existing polluters at far higher levels than the clean energy competitors.
+Emissions both fell rapidly and consistently, and as policies relaxed, emissions rebounded, in many cases with stimulus/subsidy packages that rewarded existing polluters at far higher levels than the clean energy competitors.